iGameCreep/BasicHomes/README.md

   enabled: true
   delay: 0
   standStill: true

+# Config of max homes.
+# Set max-homes to the max number of homes a player can have
+# Set the value to 0 to remove limit
+# Set op-bypass-home-limit to true if you want OP players to have no home limit

+op-bypass-home-limit: false
+max-homes: 1
 ```
 You can change the values from `true` to `false` to enable/disable the homes and warps in your server or enable/disable standing still while waiting to be teleported.
 Setting the `delay` value to `0` will by default disable it and disable the `standStill` option too.
+Set the max-homes value to 0 to disable max-homes.

 ## Permissions